rust-lang/rfcs/text/3488-deprecate-cargo-categories.md

 - Should crates.io automatically map submitted categories to keywords for new publishes?
 Should crates.io do the same for existing published versions?

+- Is "recommended keywords" a good name?
+One of the problems with categories is this sense of endorsement, and "recommended" keywords can have a similar connotation, even though the idea is that these are recommended by the community, not crates.io itself.
+This RFC intentionally avoids bikeshedding the name because we could spend all day on that, but it's worth mentioning anyway.

 - What will be the initial list of recommended keywords?
 (out of scope for this RFC)